li-xin-yi/paper-weekly/posts/2021/fuzz-survey.md

 - Edge coverage: Inputs that cover **new branch(es)** will be added to the seed pool.

-- test harness: wrap functions to narrow down the fuzzing range
+- Test Harness: wrap functions to narrow down the fuzzing range

 ![](/images/fuzz/harness.png)